adobe/newsql-benchmark/INSTRUCTIONS.md

 ```shell script
 vim harness/harness-clusters.json
 ```
+### Update grafana password
+- Navigate to newsql-benchmark/ansible/common_install_monitoring.yaml
+- Update the grafana_security section and add the following
+      admin_password: <enter_your_password>

 ### Run script to provision control machine.
 Provide a unique prefix to use to name all provisioned Azure resources.
 Set this in an environment variable `DBEVAL_PREFIX`.
 The recommended value for this prefix is `uis-dbeval-<username>-<dbname>`